abacusorg/abacusutils/docs/index.rst

 abacusutils is a package for reading and manipulating data products from the Abacus N-body project.
 In particular, these utilities are intended for use with the `AbacusSummit <https://abacussummit.readthedocs.io>`_ suite of simulations.
-Most of the code is in Python 3, but we also provide some examples of how to interface with C/C++.
+We provide multiple interfaces: primarily Python 3, but also C/C++ [coming soon!] and language-agnostic interfaces like Unix pipes.

 abacusutils is hosted in the `abacusorg/abacusutils <https://github.com/abacusorg/abacusutils>`_ GitHub repository.
 Please report bugs and ask questions by opening an issue in that repository.